 - For children attending a pre-kindergarten program the department will pay the parent fee for the 15 hours directly to the pre-kindergarten center.

 How do I register my child for the pre-kindergarten program?

-- If your child does not already attend a licensed early childhood center, you will need to sign up on the PEI Early Learning and Child Care Registry https://peichildcareregistry.com/(link is external)
+- If your child does not already attend a licensed early childhood center, you will need to sign up on the PEI Early Learning and Child Care Registry https://peichildcareregistry.com

 - You are also encouraged to follow up with an early childhood center of your choice.

-My child already attends full day child care at a licensed center.
-Will I need to register my child for the pre-kindergarten program?
+My child already attends full day childcare at a licensed center.
+Do I need to register my child for the pre-kindergarten program?